top of page

 .

 Scheiner, T. (2024).
 What defines a theoretical contribution in mathematics education research?
-Paper to be presented at the 15th International Congress on Mathematical Education (TSG 5.9: Theories in mathematics education).
+Paper presented at the 15th International Congress on Mathematical Education (TSG 5.9: Theories in mathematics education).
 Sydney, Australia.

-Bosch, M & Scheiner, T. (2024).
+Bosch, M. & Scheiner, T. (2024).
 Didactic transposition as a unit of analysis for dismantling the relationship between school mathematics and university mathematics.
-Paper to be presented at the 15th International Congress on Mathematical Education (TSG 5.9: Theories in mathematics education).
+Paper presented at the 15th International Congress on Mathematical Education (TSG 5.9: Theories in mathematics education).
 Sydney, Australia.

 2023